-Whether you’re hoping to get a tan, ride big swells, reel in some trophy fish, or simply enjoy beautiful waterfront views, there are tons of beach cities from coast to coast where you can find housing to fit your lifestyle, excellent job opportunities, and plenty of things to do!
-Ready to discover your perfect sandy oasis?
-Here are the seven best beach towns to live in!
+Whether you’re hoping to get a tan, ride big swells, reel in some trophy fish, or simply enjoy beautiful waterfront views, there are tons of beach cities from coast to coast where you can find housing to fit your lifestyle, excellent job opportunities, and plenty of things to do.
+Don’t settle for a seaside vacation—discover your perfect sandy oasis in one of these seven best coastal cities in the U.S.

 - Cannon Beach, OR